Accredited Employer Work Visa (AEWV )- Learn More

 Summary of changes

-The Government has made changes to the Accredited Employer Work Visa (AEWV) in April 2024.
+The Government has made changes to the Accredited Employer Work Visa (AEWV) effective from 10 March 2025.
 The key changes are,

-• The maximum continuous stay for people in ANZSCO level 4 to 5 jobs have been reduced to 3 years
+• The visa term for ANZSCO level 4 & 5 roles have been increased from 2 to 3 years

 Access NZ team is here to help